 Arriving in the frozen supermarket aisle in 1983, Hot Pockets were an instant success.
 Brimming with piping hot fillings, these microwavable savory snacks came in a host of flavors including Ham & Cheddar and Pepperoni Pizza.
 They gained a reputation for being a go-to snack or speedy meal for school children, college students, and overworked parents.
 In truth, most people have enjoyed a Hot Pocket (or two) at some point.

-In the 1980s, America fell in love with gourmet ice cream brand Ben & Jerry’s for its rich and chunky flavors, quirky marketing and good ethics.
-While none of the brand's original eight flavors – including its first, vanilla – have survived, fans can still get their hands on late 1980s arrivals, Chocolate Chip Cookie Dough and Cherry Garcia.
+In the 1980s, America fell in love with gourmet ice cream brand Ben & Jerry’s, thanks to its rich and chunky flavors, quirky marketing, and good ethics.
+While none of the brand's original eight flavors – including its first, vanilla – have survived, fans can still get their hands on late 1980s arrivals Chocolate Chip Cookie Dough and Cherry Garcia.

-Introduced in 1988, Lunchables quickly became an easy go-to snack and packed lunch option for children across the US and Canada.
+Introduced in 1988, Lunchables quickly became an easy go-to snack and packed lunch option for children across the US.
 The classic build-your-own packet featured crackers, cheese, and meat slices.
 Years later, it's still available to buy in stores, with new spin-off versions such as Mini Cheese Pizza and Mini Hot Dogs.

 Chicken McNuggets and their accompanying dipping sauces are now a Golden Arches classic, and most people can't hit the drive-thru without picking up half a dozen.
 But it hasn't always been the case; in fact, the deep-fried chicken pieces only became available at all McDonald's franchises in 1983.
 Before that, chicken lovers had to venture to the chain's competitors to get their chicken fix.
 Can you imagine?